alecokas/BiLatticeRNN-Confidence/README.md

 The paper, Confidence Estimation for Black Box Automatic Speech Recognition Systems Using Lattice Recurrent Neural Networks, used this framework and further documents the use of this model for black-box ASR.
 If you use this code, please cite:

 *  A. Kastanos, A. Ragni, M.J.F.
 Gales, Confidence Estimation for Black Box Automatic Speech Recognition Systems Using Lattice Recurrent Neural Networks, in Proc.
-ICASSP, 2020 [[arXiv]](https://arxiv.org/abs/1910.11933)
+ICASSP, 2020 [[arXiv]](https://arxiv.org/abs/1910.11933), [[ICASSP]](https://ieeexplore.ieee.org/document/9053264)

 You can also find more information on this topic in my [thesis](https://alecokas.github.io/PDFs/thesis/Uncertainty_and_Confidence_Scores_in_Sequence_Data.pdf) and [website](https://alecokas.github.io/).

-This work is an extension of [Bi-Directional Lattice Recurrent Neural Networks for Confidence Estimation](https://arxiv.org/abs/1810.13024).
+This code base builds on the code from [Bi-Directional Lattice Recurrent Neural Networks for Confidence Estimation](https://arxiv.org/abs/1810.13024).

 ## Usage